TurboGears/tg2docs/docs/main/Wiki20/wiki20.rst

 tutorial**.
 Comments are for suggestions for improvement of the docs, not for seeking support.

-If you want to see the final version you can download a copy of the wiki code  :arch:`here`.
+If you want to see the final version you can download a copy of the `wiki code`_.

+.. _`wiki code`: ../../_static/tutorials/Wiki-20.zip

 .. _TurboGears discussion list: http://groups.google.com/group/turbogears